Monday, February 3, 2014

 Betty's Last Ride

-Since I’m selling Betty as part of the overhaul of my family’s transportation I thought a weekend camping in the Adirondacks with a friend would be the final jaunt for my pick up truck which has been a faithful steed on many an upstate journey.
+Since I’m selling Betty as part of the overhaul of my family’s transportation I thought a weekend camping in the Adirondacks with a friend would have been the final jaunt for my pick up truck which has been a faithful steed on many an upstate journey.
 But surprise circumstances (thank God for out of town visits by old friends … of my wife’s) permitted another free weekend and I thought: Road Trip!

 The targeted area for the trip was New York State’s Central region.
 I’d wanted to further explore this area since first visiting it in summer of 2000 when I camped at Glimmerglass State Park near Cooperstown and had my first experience of the farmlands of New York.
-The region is a vast valley lying between the Catskill Mountains to the south and the Adirondack Mountains to the north and bisected by the Mohawk River-Erie Canal water route.
+The region is a vast valley lying between the Catskill Mountains to the south and the Adirondack Mountains to the north and bisected by the east-west Mohawk River-Erie Canal water route.
 I packed minimally, jamming a sleeping bag, some long johns and extra socks, and some basic cooking gear into a rucksack.
 Lightness wasn’t an issue this time since I wasn’t going to have to be the mule for my stuff.
 I left Brooklyn on a Friday night a few hours before midnight.

 As usual I fled the city via the Thruway.
 Motoring north I mulled over how far to go that night, what set of routes tomorrow might hold and hopes for good weather.
 I had that giddy feeling an unexpected trip brings to any freewheeling soul.
-Traveling alone I could expect free reign on all the behavior my wife would suffer: driving late, the windows down, smoking cigarettes, sleeping in the truck, and most of all no firm plan.
+Traveling alone I could expect free reign on all the behavior my wife would suffer: driving late, the windows down, smoking, sleeping in the truck, and most of all no firm plan.

 Made good time; factoring in an extended rest stop at one of those travel plazas to slap some cold water on my face and scan the map a while.
 In the early AM hours, about 10 miles south of Albany metro area limits, I ditched the highway for a state route near Selkirk.
 Within moments all trace of the tempo and pitch of the interstate vanished and I was the only vehicle moving on the road.
 The scant presence of any lights would have meant near total darkness but for a radiant full moon chroming the road, landscape and all else in its blue-white luminosity.
 I was making for NY 144 on a one lane road and each time it dipped I submerged into thick banks of fog.
-At one point I hadn’t slowed down to the appropriate single digit miles per hour until an enormous stag materialized out of nowhere like some night apparition and darted away from me just in the nick of time.
+At one point I hadn’t slowed down to the appropriate single digit miles per hour until an enormous stag materialized out of nowhere like some night apparition and bounded away just in the nick of time.
 Speed adjustments followed immediately.
-The dense terrestrial vapors hovered above the ground in enormous sea-like patches stretching for miles; top lit by the moon, my black truck cresting out of them like a manta each time the road took a rise.
+The dense, terrestrial vapors hovered above the ground in enormous sea-like patches stretching beyond view; top lit by the moon, my black truck crested out of them like a manta each time the road took a rise.

-I continued on 144 through these surreal filaments until I came to Schoharie where I visited Old Stone Fort, a Palatine garrison, on my summer 2000 trip.
-At the road atlas designated attraction I looked out, then, over the near valley and was impressed by the clean health of it all.
-That was the day I fell in love with the state.
-(Old Stone Fort, by the way, has, among other things, a respectably thorough collection of state fauna somewhat folkishly exhibited in glass cases reminiscent of post-War school furniture achieving a sort of dusty, time-stands-still effect somehow.)
 In Schoharie the road intersected with state route 30 which I followed north for five miles to the town of Esperance.
 (Fifteen miles further north this same road is my usual exit off the Thruway into the central Adirondacks.)
 In Esperance I turned onto US 20.
 Driving west the scenic territory was rendered bright but flat in the night and knowing how much more dimensional it would be in full color I decided to find a cut off the road to park and get a few hours of sleep.
 That and the fact that it was 3 AM and I was down to one smoke, let’s call it a night.
-Found a discreet notch off the road and had said smoke while I wedged the seat belt anchors behind the seat so they wouldn’t jab my back and settled into a comfortable enough posture across the bench.
-I fell asleep looking at the Earth’s satellite through the windshield wondering why it was such a pleasure to be in a condition of near vagrancy.
+Found a discreet notch off the road and wedged the seat belt anchors behind the seat so they wouldn’t jab my back; and settled into a comfortable enough posture across the bench.
+I fell asleep looking at Earth’s satellite through the windshield wondering why it was such a pleasure to be in a condition of near vagrancy.
 Was it relief from doing things some “right” or sensible way, or foregoing the comfort of a motel which I could easily afford?
 I suppose what felt so good was the sense of detachment, anonymity, and simplicity of style.
 Or maybe it was merely the indulging of a fantasy cousined to nomadic wayfaring of another era.

 At route 28 I opted north.
-Approaching Mohawk the road suddenly drops several hundred feet via a trio of rollercoaster descents and bottoms out at the same named river.
+Approaching the town of Mohawk the road suddenly drops several hundred feet via a trio of rollercoaster descents and bottoms out at the same named river.
 The appellation invokes the historical fact that not so long ago this was Indian land which became settled first by frontiersmen; then colonists; then citizens.
 The Remington gun factory and museum here attest to the necessaries of peacekeeping and trading in those times.
-This town, like others in the region, would have been a distant point on the long routes between centers like New York and Boston and Buffalo, a mile marker of respite and restocking stores along a rugged way.
+This town, like others in the region, would have been a distant point on the long routes between centers like New York and Boston and Buffalo, a place of respite and restocking stores along the rugged way.
 The Erie Canal extending the river and the advent of railways would have brought towns like Mohawk out of obscurity but I suspect right up until the development of modern highways this was considered territory far flung from the big cities at either end of New York.
-In considering how distant home seemed now in the midst of this expansive countryside and all the miles I’d driven to get here, I sensed a cross temporal connection to that frontier heritage.
+In considering how distant home now seemed in the midst of this expansive countryside and all the miles I’d driven to get here, I sensed a cross-temporal connection to that frontier heritage.
 Feeling, I suppose, some pulse of the region’s history and a celebration of regionalism itself, whatever shreds of it are left in the wake of its effacing forces is what impels me to roam like this.

 Much has been discussed of America’s migration west and for me any road trip oriented west, however short, resonates with that history as a kind of reenactment.
 I think there is even more to be discussed about travels that follow the sun’s path versus those that counter it.
-To travel west is to move with the grain of time and when that travel and time are ended it is a kind of petit mort.
+To travel west is to move with the grain of time and when that travel and time are ended it is a kind of anti-climax.

 In Remsen I turned onto a county route west to connect with NY46, the way to Pixley Falls State Park.
 This segment ratcheted up the headiness of the previous scenery and towns were becoming more distantly spaced.
-The drive funneled me through banks of innumerable trees packed across slopes like gigantic pixels of the classic autumn palette: bright, flaking yellows, deep oranges, bouquets of crimson and in tow the greens of their as yet unchanged siblings.
+The drive funneled me through banks of innumerable trees packed across slopes like gigantic pixels of the classic autumn palette: bright, flaking yellows, deep oranges, bouquets of crimson followed up by the greens of their as yet unchanged siblings.
 Consistent with the day’s mileage some sort of stream, brook or river wound its way astride or across my truck and me.
 The slow rise of land could barely be detected but a surprise gap on the route allowed a view back to an immense swath of valley which had as its probable horizon the general area I’d woken up in.
 It was a breathtaking vista evoking a Thomas Hart Benton-like idealized scene of agrarian bounty and beauty.
 A vast hatch work of furrowed earth and paling stalks quilted the hips and troughs of ground, staked here and there by silos and brick colored swatches of barn sides.

 A moment of anti-climax occurred at Pixley Falls when I read a posted sign: camping was closed for the season.
 Before leaving home I had checked a state website for which campgrounds were open south of the river but hadn’t for up here so it had been a gamble anyway.
 I was halfway to Boonville so I proceeded there and paused there for some map reading and decisions about the rest of the day.
 I half thought about heading into the Adirondacks for a camp site but that would deflect from the region I’d intended to focus on.
-I didn’t mind the idea of retracing 28 all the way back through Mohawk but when I did a U-turn in a church parking lot in Boonville and Betty made a suspicious noise I got a rush of adrenalin and thought, oh no! don’t break down on me way out here.
+I didn’t mind the idea of retracing 28 all the way back through Mohawk but when I did a U-turn in a church parking lot in Boonville and Betty made a startling scraping noise I got a rush of adrenalin and thought, oh no! don’t break down on me way out here.
 Okay, this was incentive for shortening the tether on this frivolity.
-In the six years I’ve had this truck and the numerous trips it has made into New York State, New England and as far south as Maryland it had never broken down or even faltered.
+In the six years I’ve had this truck and the numerous trips it has made in New York state, New England and as far south as Maryland it had never broken down or faltered in any way.
 Considering I got it at 115,000 miles and it was going to hit 170,000 on this trip it had performed well but I prayed the swan song didn’t include a tragic note.
 I guess it was a caught branch or something because nothing bad happened to diminish Betty’s record for reliability as a road horse.

 Entering Otsego County on 28 I had gone full circle and was soon tunneling through the woods abutting the west shore of Canadarago Lake spaciously dotted with older lakeside houses appended with prim little piers.
 You could tell living there was all about the water.
 Pontoon boats, sleek hulled motorboats and little skiffs were variously moored.
 Some kids scuttled around on the piers, others fished lackadaisically.